 Typical sources of pollution within the Maple River Watershed can be linked to agricultural runoff.
-Overland flows across tilled cropland acres can contribute significant fertilizer and pesticide runoff causing nutrient impairments.
-Animal feeding operations and riparian grazing areas are also potential sources of nutrients, sediment and E. coli bacteria.
+Overland flows across tilled cropland acres can contribute significant fertilizer runoff causing nutrient impairments.
+Animal feeding operations, riparian grazing areas, and outdated septic systems are also potential sources of nutrients, sediment and E. coli bacteria.
 Land use within the watershed consists of extensively tilled landscapes and expansive cropland acres that leave the land exposed and susceptible to wind and water erosion and contribute to sedimentation in waterways.
+Eleven cities/towns in the watershed have active ND Pollution Discharge Elimination System (NDPDES) permits.
+Seven of these communities have frequent approved discharges from their facilities and three towns discharge infrequently.
+One small community has not reported any discharges.